-- apply to all claims and applications made before or after the commencement of these Guidelines - do not invalidate a step previously taken under the Motor Accident Guidelines published on 18 December 2020.
+- apply to all claims and applications made before or after the commencement of these Guidelines - do not invalidate a step previously taken under Version 7 of the Motor Accident Guidelines.

 Legislative framework

 The Motor Accident Injuries Act 2017 (the Act) establishes a scheme of CTP insurance and the provision of benefits and support relating to the death of, or injury to, people injured as a consequence of motor accidents in New South Wales (NSW) on or after 1 December 2017.